 3.3 Timing of feedback on assessment

-The Placement Workplace Supervisor should provide developmental feedback and/or conduct regular feedback sessions with students throughout the placement, particularly in the early stages.
+The Placement Workplace Supervisor should provide developmental feedback and/or conduct regular feedback sessions with a student throughout the placement, particularly in the early stages.
 If a student’s performance in regard to professional conduct is found to be unsatisfactory, then the Placement Academic Supervisor should be notified as soon as possible.
-In placement courses, assessment feedback is timed to allow the students an appropriate period in which to improve their performance, and should normally be provided by the mid-point of the placement.
+In placement courses, assessment feedback is timed to allow the student an appropriate period in which to improve their performance, and should normally be provided by the mid-point of the placement.

 3.4 Unit values of placement courses